What Is an Automatic Stay in Bankruptcy?

 - Collections on overpaid public benefits

-You can ask for the 30-day stay to be extended, but you’ll have to prove to the court that you have good cause for filing so closely together and that you’re not just playing the system.
+You can ask for the 30-day stay to be extended, but you’ll have to prove to the court that you have good cause for filing again so soon and that you’re not just playing the system.
 If this is your third case or more over the past 12 months, you aren’t likely to be granted a stay at all, though you can still try to argue your case to get one.
 It just won’t be automatic.

-- Child support and alimony payments.
-If you owe child support or alimony, an automatic stay doesn’t protect you from wage garnishment or federal tax refund withholding.
+- Child support and alimony payments: If you owe child support or alimony, an automatic stay doesn’t protect you from wage garnishment or federal tax refund withholding.
 If you have another asset that’s a part of your bankruptcy case, that particular asset may be protected from domestic support obligations by the automatic stay under the right circumstances.

 Tips for debtors with an automatic stay

 To make it through the bankruptcy process with as little friction as possible, it’s a good idea to sit down with a bankruptcy attorney before you file.
-These professionals can help you decide if bankruptcy is the right move for your individual situation and ensure you’re using the automatic stay to your best advantage without breaking any rules.
+These professionals can help you decide if bankruptcy is the right move for you and ensure you’re using the automatic stay to your best advantage without breaking any rules.
 You want to avoid a scenario where you’re counting on the stay only to have it lifted by the courts.